ngthanhtrung23/PPCodeChallenge/JumpingAround/statement.md

 ```

 Cats like to jumps around, so each minute, each cat jumps to one of the neighbouring cell.
-Each cell has 4 edges.
 2 cells are considered neighbours if they share 1 edge.
-Note that the cells at the corners only have 2 neighbours, cells at the edges have 3 neighbours and the other cells have 4 neighbours.
+Note that each cell has 4 edges, but the cells at the corners only have 2 neighbours, cells at the edges have 3 neighbours and the other cells have 4 neighbours.

 After T minutes, what is the expected number of unoccupied cells?

 > After T minutes, the board can be in a number of possible states.
-We're looking for the *Expected Value* across all possible states.
+We're looking for the [Expected Value](http://en.wikipedia.org/wiki/Expected_value) of the unoccupied cells.
 Sum up the number the unoccupied cells in each possible state and divide the result by the number of possible state.
 See Explanation below for more details.

 # Constraints:
 - 1 <= N <= 30